dictionaria/pydictionaria/docs/submission-workflow.md

  - `authors` – List of all authors of the dictionary
  - `language` – Name, glottocode, and iso639-3 code of the language
- - `date_published` – year of publication, e.g. "2019"
- - `number` – A unique number for the dictionary; to be assigned by the managing editor
  - `properties` – A selection of properties needed to correctly process the idiosyncrasies of the dictionary (such as the definition of custom fields or the handling of cross-references).
 See `md-json-properties.md` for